caiks/WBOT02/README.md

 actor 4 - performance challenge, image queues, tile checksums and slice caching

 multi-scale - Hot spots and hot scales.
 Foreground objects are seen at different distances more than background.
-So multi-scale should increase the frequency.
+So multi-scale should increase the frequency. the multi-scale model might to better so long as the scales incorporate the range of shots typically used in the B&W films that we have.
+Measure some heads from the videos for various shots and determine the set of scales necessary.

 smaller frame or two level - note that the underlying seems quite localised in the [extract](#actor002_model036_Film_Noir_001_extract) and not necessarily all that centralised.
 Could also blank out periphery initially to focus in the centre of the frame, but probably best to have small underlying frames in two level.
 Possibly driven by single level tiled to identify the hot spots and scales.
+The choice of the substrate size for the underlying can be suggested by the hotspot scale.
+If we cannot scan the underlyings because of compute resources we want the underlying model to be fairly insensitive to small translations.

 gradient - spatial.
 Film noir tells us that bucketing picks up far too many fine details.
 Perhaps we should focus on spatial gradient of brightness rather than absolute brightness.
 This is different from temporal gradients of dynamics and would be more like edge detection.
 Could have both the absolute brightness and gradient variables, but these would be weakly aligned.
 The gradients would have a direction or could choose the maximum gradient.
 The gradients could be on a smaller scale and so would not be so aligned with the absolute.
 Or they could be at a higher resolution than the brightness variables.
-Perhaps we should stick closely to what we know about animal eyes, that is a wide range of brightness detection (after scaling adjustment by the pupil, which is already done for us in films to a large degree) and edge detection. https://en.m.wikipedia.org/wiki/Edge_detection Eye seems to have horizontal and vertical gradient detectors. https://www.quora.com/What-cells-in-the-eye-are-responsible-for-edge-detection
+Perhaps we should stick closely to what we know about animal eyes, that is a wide range of brightness detection (after scaling adjustment by the pupil, which is already done for us in films to a large degree) and edge detection. https://en.m.wikipedia.org/wiki/Edge_detection Eye seems to have horizontal and vertical gradient detectors. https://www.quora.com/What-cells-in-the-eye-are-responsible-for-edge-detection Temporal and spatial gradients could be at a larger scale than the brightness and hue (and saturation).
+The outline of an object does not have to be exact.
+The delta can be at a smaller scale than the pixel scale.
+Edge detection might be too aligned with the corresponding brightness variables - we must link the variables?
+Edge detection will probably have to be at a high resolution or small scale while brightness and colour should be at larger scales to avoid or at least reduce unwanted alignments because linking won't work - the dependencies are too interconnected.
+Edge detection should also detect colour gradients and perhaps saturation gradients, or there should be separate edges for these.

 gradient - temporal.
 Typically more motion around the edges of foreground objects.
 Instantaneous delta variables show values for no change, brightening and darkening.
 Perhaps add gamma i.e. double brightening, oscillating, double lightening.
 Probably gamma not very interesting, because sensitive to the frame rate and increases valency.
 Perhaps gamma should be based on degree change in value rather than just on the direction.
+Might need instantaneous dynamics to find movement intrinsically interesting. if we have dynamics, the backgrounds will be more separated from heads and bodies

 The models are still very blurry and so we must try to increase model detail but concentrated in areas interesting to us humans.
 These are not that much more interesting than clouds and backgrounds.
 With multi-scale, face hotspots will be more common and that might accelerate model growth there.
 Also if we have dynamics, the backgrounds will be more separated from heads and bodies - although that will geneally be the case anyway.
 Once attached to a head the small scan hotspot mode tends to follow it around - so there is a chance that we can parameterise the mode so that the model can be interested in the objects we are too.

+Expect that even with multi-scale and edge detection we will probably still need a temporal higher level slice topology search to make the wotbot behaviour resemble a human.
+Possibly we will also need audio.
+The reason is that the features that are interesting to us - moving lips, for example - are often buried on shorter paths along with unrelated events deep in the model.

 Should we also consider rotations?
 Perhaps for future but probably won't increase the frequency of interesting features as much as scale.
 Perhaps a two level coincident model would have the same slice if the underlying models have multi-rotation as well as multi-scale.
 It could be that there is an automatic adjustment made for head angle for rolls (yaw and pitch are handled by scanning).
 But seeing things from above or below often includes a rotation so perhaps an object is made of parts and the parts are independent of affine transformation in 3 dimensions ie where parallel lines remain parallel.
 Perhaps edge detection is a better substrate.